ptorpis/MiniExchange/README.md

 The test are broken into separate modules, where each test module is testing the behavior of a module, for example `tests/test_orders.py` is testing placing, filling, cancelling orders and possible edge cases that might arise.

+There are most likely scenarios that I have not thought of, but I tried coming up with some critical cases to ensure correctness of behavior.

 ## Testing Orders

 Test cases covered: